ASH-ASTCT COVID-19 Vaccination for HCT and CAR T Cell Recipients: Frequently Asked Questions

 When is the recommended time to administer the available COVID-19 vaccines to autologous HCT, allogeneic HCT, and CAR T cell recipients?

-HCT or CAR T cell recipients are often immunosuppressed for months afterwards due to conditioning regimens, maintenance therapies, immunosuppressive drugs, hypogammaglobinemia, or development of graft-versus-host disease (GvHD, in allogeneic HCT recipients); these factors may lead to a blunted immune response and affect vaccine efficacy.7-9 Yet by delaying immunizations, these patients are at risk of severe and life-threatening COVID-19 if they acquire the infection.1-4 Based on prior antigen-based vaccine trials in allogeneic HCT recipients, initiating vaccination series three months versus six months after transplantation did not affect induction of immunogenicity.8,10-12 Clinical trial data to determine the optimal time to initiate vaccinations in HCT and CAR T cell recipients is unfortunately lacking but is of high priority.
+HCT or CAR T cell recipients are often immunosuppressed for months afterwards due to conditioning regimens, maintenance therapies, immunosuppressive drugs, hypogammaglobinemia, or development of graft-versus-host disease (GvHD, in allogeneic HCT recipients); these factors may lead to a blunted immune response and affect vaccine efficacy.10-12 Yet by delaying immunizations, these patients are at risk of severe and life-threatening COVID-19 if they acquire the infection.1-4 Based on prior antigen-based vaccine trials in allogeneic HCT recipients, initiating vaccination series three months versus six months after transplantation did not affect induction of immunogenicity.11,13-15 Clinical trial data to determine the optimal time to initiate vaccinations in HCT and CAR T cell recipients are unfortunately lacking but are of high priority.
 One potential concern is the efficacy of the Ad26.COV2.S (Johnson & Johnson/Janssen) vaccine in patients with prior adenovirus infection.
-This was noted with the use of recombinant adenovirus serotype 5 (Ad5).13 As adenovirus serotype 26 (Ad26) does not commonly circulate in the general population, pre-existing antibodies to this strain are unlikely.
-It was also reported in the phase I trial for Ad26.COV2.S (Johnson & Johnson/Janssen) vaccine that levels of Ad26 neutralizing antibodies did not correlate with vaccine efficacy.14 On another note, the different currently available COVID-19 vaccines were not evaluated head-to-head with each other, making it improper to compare vaccine effectiveness based only on phase III trial data that compared each vaccine to a placebo.
+This was noted with the use of recombinant adenovirus serotype 5 (Ad5).16 As adenovirus serotype 26 (Ad26) does not commonly circulate in the general population, pre-existing antibodies to this strain are unlikely.
+It was also reported in the phase I trial for Ad26.COV2.S (Johnson & Johnson/Janssen) vaccine that levels of Ad26 neutralizing antibodies did not correlate with vaccine efficacy.17 On another note, the different currently available COVID-19 vaccines were not evaluated head-to-head with each other, making it improper to compare vaccine effectiveness based only on phase III trial data that compared each vaccine to a placebo.

-Based on the current evidence of high efficacy and safety in the general patient population, including individuals with underlying conditions, the current mRNA SARS-CoV-2 vaccines could be offered as early as three months to HCT and CAR T cell recipients to prevent infection and severe disease, though efficacy may not be optimal as suggested in situations of influenza community outbreaks.11 At this time, no preference of vaccine formulation is recommended, and patients are encouraged to receive whichever formulation is available.
+Based on the current evidence of high efficacy and safety in the general patient population, including individuals with underlying conditions, the current mRNA SARS-CoV-2 vaccines could be offered as early as three months to HCT and CAR T cell recipients to prevent infection and severe disease, though efficacy may not be optimal as suggested in situations of influenza community outbreaks.15 At this time, no preference of vaccine formulation is recommended, and patients are encouraged to receive whichever formulation is available.

 When should delay of vaccination be considered in HCT or CAR T cell recipients?

-Cytotoxic or B-cell–depleting therapies after HCT or CAR T cell therapy are often used for maintenance therapy but may contribute to poor vaccine immune response.15 Patients scheduled for such therapy should complete their SARS-CoV-2 vaccination when feasible prior to initiation or between cycles of cytotoxic or B-cell–depleting therapies if possible.
-Based on a phase I trial of the mRNA SARS-CoV-2 vaccines, peak neutralizing antibodies developed seven to 14 days after the second dose of the vaccine series in patients without prior infection.16 Similarly, a rise in neutralizing antibodies was seen 15 days after a single-dose recombinant, replication-incompetent adenovirus serotype 26 vector-based vaccine in phase I studies.14,17 HCT and CAR T recipients scheduled to undergo cytotoxic or B-cell–depleting therapies could be offered the COVID-19 vaccine prior to therapy and allowed at least two weeks to pass after the second dose to allow memory T cell formation prior to giving cytotoxic or B-cell–depleting therapies if feasible.
+Cytotoxic Cytotoxic or B-cell–depleting therapies after HCT or CAR T cell therapy are often used for maintenance therapy but may contribute to poor vaccine immune response.18 Patients scheduled for such therapy should complete their SARS-CoV-2 vaccination when feasible prior to initiation or between cycles of cytotoxic or B-cell–depleting therapies if possible.
+Based on a phase I trial of the mRNA SARS-CoV-2 vaccines, peak neutralizing antibodies developed seven to 14 days after the second dose of the vaccine series in patients without prior infection.19 Similarly, a rise in neutralizing antibodies was seen 15 days after a single-dose recombinant, replication-incompetent adenovirus serotype 26 vector-based vaccine in phase I studies.17-20 HCT and CAR T recipients scheduled to undergo cytotoxic or B-cell–depleting therapies could be offered the COVID-19 vaccine prior to therapy and allowed at least two weeks to pass after the second dose to allow memory T cell formation prior to giving cytotoxic or B-cell–depleting therapies if feasible.

 Human intravenous immunoglobulins (IVIGs) are often given to patients with hypogammaglobinemia due to poor B-cell function.
 As SARS-CoV-2 becomes more widespread, immunoglobulins to SARS-CoV-2 may be detectable in pooled IVIG.
-Theoretically, the immunoglobulins would mask the antigens and dampen the immune response to the vaccines and cross react with serologic testing; for this reason, IVIG recipients were excluded from the phase III mRNA COVID-19 vaccine trials.5,6,18 However, based on recent Centers for Disease Control and Prevention (CDC) recommendations, no delay in vaccination is recommended for patients who are receiving IVIGs.
+Theoretically, the immunoglobulins would mask the antigens and dampen the immune response to the vaccines and cross react with serologic testing; for this reason, IVIG recipients were excluded from the phase III mRNA COVID-19 vaccine trials.5-7 However, based on recent Centers for Disease Control and Prevention (CDC) recommendations, no delay in vaccination is recommended for patients who are receiving IVIGs.
 These recommendations may change when more data are available.

 When should HCT and CAR T cell recipients receive their second dose of the COVD-19 vaccine if they become infected with SARS-CoV-2 between doses?

-If COVID-19 vaccinees become infected prior to the second dose, the CDC recommends delaying the second dose of either the Moderna or Pfizer series.15 However, these patients were originally restricted from receiving the second dose in the phase III clinical trials.5,6 Further analysis of patients with asymptomatic infection between doses is ongoing.
+If COVID-19 vaccinees become infected prior to the second dose, the CDC recommends delaying the second dose of either the Moderna or Pfizer series.
+However, these patients were originally restricted from receiving the second dose in the phase III clinical trials.5,6 Further analysis of patients with asymptomatic infection between doses is ongoing.
 Based on data from patients previously infected with COVID-19 prior to mRNA vaccination series, HCT and CAR T cell recipients infected with COVID-19 between the first and the second doses could be offered the second dose of their respective vaccines once symptoms have resolved and isolation precautions are discontinued, as there is no indication so far of vaccine-associated enhanced disease (VAED) or other serious adverse events.

 When can the current COVID-19 vaccines be given after therapy with SARS-CoV-2 monoclonal antibodies or convalescent plasma in HCT and CAR T cell recipients?

-No safety and efficacy data have been published on the use of mRNA SARS-CoV-2 vaccines after receipt of SARS-CoV-2 monoclonal antibodies or convalescent plasma in patients as part of their COVID-19 treatment; these patients were specifically excluded from the phase III mRNA COVID-19 vaccine trials.5,6 CDC guidelines recommend delaying vaccination for 90 days based on the half-life of the COVID-19–specific antibodies and based on the evidence that reinfection after natural infection is uncommon within three months.19-21 Currently, we recommend delaying COVID-19 vaccination for 90 days in HCT and CAR T cell recipients if they received either SARS-CoV-2 monoclonal antibodies or COVID-19 convalescent plasma, in alignment with the CDC recommendations.
+No safety and efficacy data have been published on the use of mRNA SARS-CoV-2 vaccines after receipt of SARS-CoV-2 monoclonal antibodies or convalescent plasma in patients as part of their COVID-19 treatment; these patients were specifically excluded from the phase III mRNA COVID-19 vaccine trials.5,6 CDC guidelines recommend delaying vaccination for 90 days based on the half-life of the COVID-19–specific antibodies and based on the evidence that reinfection after natural infection is uncommon within three months.21,22 Currently, we recommend delaying COVID-19 vaccination for 90 days in HCT and CAR T cell recipients if they received either SARS-CoV-2 monoclonal antibodies or COVID-19 convalescent plasma, in alignment with the CDC recommendations.

 Can SARS-CoV-2 monoclonal antibodies be given to HCT and CAR T cell recipients who develop COVID-19 after receipt of mRNA COVID-19 vaccines?